hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `source_repository` - (Optional) Represents parameters related to source repository where a function is hosted.
   Cannot be set alongside `source_archive_bucket` or `source_archive_object`.
 Structure is [documented below](#nested_source_repository).

+* `docker_repository` - (Optional) The user managed Artifact Repository optionally with a customer managed encryption key.
+If specified, deployments will use Artifact Registry.
+If unspecified and the deployment is eligible to use Artifact Registry, GCF will create and use a repository named 'gcf-artifacts' for every deployed region.

+* `kms_key_name` - (Optional) The Cloud KMS resource name of the customer managed encryption key that’s used to encrypt the contents of the Repository.
+Has the form: 'projects/my-project/locations/my-region/keyRings/my-kr/cryptoKeys/my-key'.
+If specified, you must also provide an artifact registry repository using the docker_repository field that was created with the same KMS crypto key.

 * `max_instances` - (Optional) The limit on the maximum number of function instances that may coexist at a given time.

 * `min_instances` - (Optional) The limit on the minimum number of function instances that may coexist at a given time.